ADYDesigns/BambuAFE/README.md

 8. If you are hooking up to only one printer seal one of the intakes with the solid cap.

 # Installing the Software and Flashing the Controller
 For the programming side I will be using the free Microsoft Visual Studio Code program available at https://code.visualstudio.com/.
-You can also use the Arduino IDE if you are familiar with that but these instructions will use VS Code.

-These instructions assume a standard Windows 10+ machine.
+You can also use the Arduino IDE if you are familiar with that but these instructions will use VS Code on a standard Windows 10+ machine.
 Please adjust for the system you are using.

 Before plugging in the ESP32 you may need to install a USB driver so your computer can communicate with it.
 The HiLetgo board uses a CP2102 USB chip.
 Download and install the driver from https://www.silabs.com/software-and-tools/usb-to-uart-bridge-vcp-drivers?tab=downloads before continuing.
 Without this driver Windows may not recognise the board when you plug it in.